Raku/nqp/docs/serialization_format.markdown

     |    32-bit integer                                       |
     +---------------------------------------------------------+

-The extact data stored for an object is up to its representation.
+The exact data stored for an object is up to its representation.

 ## Closures Table
-This table describes the closures we have taken during compilation and that need to be re-instnated during deserialization, along with references to their relevant outer contexts.
+This table describes the closures we have taken during compilation and that need to be re-instated during deserialization, along with references to their relevant outer contexts.

     +---------------------------------------------------------+